hrishiakhade/Zap_app/README.md

 # Zap_app
-       A react-native app which stores User's Registration details on Hasura DB and Google Spreadsheet and notifies user along with the Google Spreadsheet link where Details are stored using Zapier Service.
+       A react-native app which stores User's Registration details on Hasura cluster DB and Google Spreadsheet and notifies user along with the Google Spreadsheet link where Details are stored using Zapier Service.Backend is done using Python-Flask.
 ## Preview

 ![Alt Text](https://i.imgflip.com/23tmt4.gif)